dddrrreee/cs140e-20win/labs/2-bootloader/README.md

 #### A (typical) nasty hardware limitation

-The pi UART hardware (which communicates with the tty-serial device) has a key limitation that it only has space to hold 8 bytes in its internal hardware buffer:  if your pi code take too long between UART reads, the hardware will drop bytes.
-Thus, whenever the pi side can receive data, it has to move promptly.
+A key limit of the pi UART hardware is that it only has space to hold 8 bytes in its internal hardware buffer:  if your pi code take too long between UART reads, the hardware will fill up and then drop bytes.
+Thus, whenever the pi side is expecting to receive data, it has to move promptly.

 If you forget this limitation, and (for example) print using `putk` when a message is arriving, you'll almost certainly input lose bytes,